Jkillelea/asen2001-lab1/api_guide.md

   * **description**: reads through a file and returns the next line that doesn't begin with '#'.
 Calling this function again will return the *next* line that doesn't begin with '#'.
   * **example:**
     ```matlab
-    file = "this is line 1"
+    file = 'this is line 1'
-           "# this is a comment line"
+           '# this is a comment line'
-           "this is line 3"
+           'this is line 3'

     fileID = fopen('path/to/file', 'r'); % open file for reading

     next_non_comment_line(fileID);
-      = "this is line 1"
+      = 'this is line 1'
     next_non_comment_line(fileID); % the line that started with a '#' is skipped
-      = "this is line 3"
+      = 'this is line 3'
     ```

 -------------